Is Perth Tap Water Safe to Drink?

 - And other general health-related concerns

-Furthermore, the Perth region also met nearly all the aesthetic guideline requirements.
+Furthermore, the Perth, Western Australia, region also met nearly all the aesthetic guideline requirements.
 While not health-related aesthetics refer to the taste, odour, colour, turbidity, salinity, hardness and temperature of your drinking water.
 These tests assessed:

 - Alkalinity – calcium carbonate